hjmtql/bookkeeping-for-selfemployed/README.md

 - Automatic serial number in date order
 - 1to1 and 1toN compound entry
 - Journal and general ledger csv output
+- Trial balance and its monthly csv output

 ## Usage